awsdocs/aws-kms-developer-guide/doc_source/grants.md

 ## Authorizing CreateGrant in a Key Policy<a name="grant-authorization"></a>

-When you create a key policy to control access to the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) API operation, you can use one or more policy conditions to limit the permission\.
+When you create a key policy to control access to the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation, you can use one or more policy conditions to limit the permission\.
 AWS KMS supports all of the following grant\-related condition keys\.
 For detailed information about these condition keys, see [AWS KMS Condition Keys](policy-conditions.md#conditions-kms)\.
 + [kms:GrantConstraintType](policy-conditions.md#conditions-kms-grant-constraint-type)
 + [kms:GrantIsForAWSResource](policy-conditions.md#conditions-kms-grant-is-for-aws-resource)
 + [kms:GrantOperations](policy-conditions.md#conditions-kms-grant-operations)